jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

-The code for this step is contained in code cells from 3 to 5 (In[3] to In[5]) of the IPython notebook.
+The code for the exploratory visualization is contained in code cells from 3 to 5 (In[3] to In[5]) of the IPython notebook.

 10 random images for each sign class are shown in the output of code cell 4 (In[4]) The bar chart shows number of occurrences for each sign type in the training data set.